brikis98/yevgeniy-brikman-homepage/_posts/2014-04-24-bitcoin-by-analogy.md

-Of course, it's possible that two blocks, one on each path, will be found simultaneously again, but a) this is even more unlikely and b) it just means that the block chain stays diverged for a little while longer while we wait for yet another block to be found.
+Of course, it's possible that two blocks, one on each path, will be found simultaneously again, but a) this is even more unlikely and b) it just means that the blockchain stays diverged for a little while longer while we wait for yet another block to be found.
 Eventually, *some* path will end up longer, and the network will converge on it.

-Since nodes always accept the longest path, couldn't an attacker create their own block chain with lots of fraudulent transactions and get the whole network to adopt it, so long as it was longer?
+Since nodes always accept the longest path, couldn't an attacker create their own blockchain with lots of fraudulent transactions and get the whole network to adopt it, so long as it was longer?
 For example, if Mallory managed to generate blocks 59, 60, and 61 while the network was still working on 57 and 58, then Mallory's fraudulent blocks would be accepted and all the others